Diabetes in a Dish: With NIH Grant, UCSD Researchers Hope to Build Bits of Miniature Pancreas

 PDRC physician-scientist Dr. Steven Chessler and former PDRC graduate student and project scientist Dr. Arthur Suckow received a patent from the

 U.S. Patent & Trademark Office on processes that will help diagnose and treat diabetes.
-The processes relate directly to a unique set of proteins found on the surface of insulin-secreting beta cells, but not on other islet indocrine cells.
+The processes relate directly to a unique set of proteins found on the surface of insulin-secreting beta cells, but not on other islet endocrine cells.

 Jane Kim and Collaborators Discover Evolutionary Footprint of Type 2 Diabetes